Bakoroba/blockchain_payment_platform/README.md

 # Create a robot advisor to recommend an investment portfolio for a retirement plan.
-The objective is to integrating the Ethereum blockchain network into an application in order to enable customers to instantly pay the fintech professionals whom they hire with cryptocurrency.
+The objective is to integrate the Ethereum blockchain network into an application in order to enable customers to instantly pay the fintech professionals whom they hire with cryptocurrency.

 ## Tasks
 - Generate a new Ethereum account instance by using the mnemonic seed phrase provided by Ganache.